Do Facebook ads really work? Which ad placement is best? What is a good cost per click? Where should I make my ads?

 How much should I budget for Facebook Ads?

-Interesting question and the question is asked bass-ackward…
+Interesting question.
+Worse the question is asked bass-ackward…

-In this Facebook ads spends calculator post I talking and showed in-depth that we must know what is the Lifetime value of each of our customer and what is your acceptable CPA, cost per customer acquisition.
+In this Facebook ads spends calculator post I talking, and showed, in-depth how we must understand the Lifetime value of each customer and to calculate an acceptable CPA, cost per customer acquisition.

-It is these two numbers which drive budgeting, not how many copper coins you have in your pocket…
+It is these numbers which drive Facebook ads budgeting, not how many coppers you have in your pocket…

 E.g. with 100 people landing on the sales page and 10% conversion and €100 price equals 1000 in revenue.